parkermmr/EGB242/EGB242_A2_Report_G98.md

 Choosing a Landing Site: Once the rover has successfully taken images of possible landing locations, the photos will be sent to BASA Headquarters, where an appropriate landing spot will be selected.
 Our team will also have to filter the extra noise that the communication channel produces for the visual signals.

-This report will highlight ...add to this once we have done reflection so we can highlight important learning experiences from this assignment
+**This report will highlight ...add to this once we have done reflection so we can highlight important learning experiences from this assignment**

-*Provide a brief overview of the assignment, including its purpose and the main challenges faced in the communication and control systems described.*

 ---